AdobeDocs/experience-manager-64.pt-BR/help/assets/config-dms7.md

 Adicione tipos MIME personalizados para formatos não compatíveis com o AEM Assets.
 To ensure that any new node you add in CRXDE Lite is not deleted by AEM, you must ensure that you move the MIME type before **[!UICONTROL image_]** and its enabled value is set to **[!UICONTROL false]**.

-**Para adicionar tipos MIME personalizados para formatos** não suportados:
+**Para adicionar tipos MIME personalizados para formatos não suportados**

 1. Em AEM, clique em **[!UICONTROL Ferramentas > Operações > Console]** da Web.